Victorian Railways H class (1877)

 The Victorian Railways H class was a class of light line passenger locomotives operated by the Victorian Railways between 1877 and 1916.

 History

-During the late 1870s, William Meikle had designed a pair of 4-4-0 locomotives and had them built at Williamstown Workshops.
-These locomotives would be built using spare parts of engines from the Geelong & Melbourne Railway Company and were numbered 38 and 40 (later G class).
-Meikle would develop upon this design and placed an order of 8 from the Phoenix Foundry of Ballarat in 1877.
-While these were originally unclassed, they were later classed 'H' in 1886.
+During the late 1870s, William Meikle designed a pair of 4-4-0 locomotives and had them constructed at Williamstown Workshops.
+The locomotives were built using spare parts of engines from the Geelong and Melbourne Railway Company and were numbered 38 and 40 (later G class).
+Meikle modified the design and placed an order of eight from the Phoenix Foundry of Ballarat in 1877.
+While they were originally unclassed, they were designated "H" in 1886.

 Production

-Upon completion, the locomotives were similar to the 1874 K class and G class in both power and weight, but with driving wheels of 5 feet diameter instead of 4 feet.
+The locomotives were similar to the 1874 K class and G class in both power and weight, but with driving wheels 5 ft in diameter rather than 4 ft.
 One strange feature was the inexplicably small grate area.
-Four-wheeled tenders with a 7-foot wheelbase were fitted.
+Four-wheeled tenders with a 7 ft wheelbase were fitted.

 Regular service

 H150 was noted as being in motor service in 1908.